AaronKummer/WGU-C950-Package-Delivery/README.md

 There are comments throughout the code that help explain logic, and attempt to calculate Big O Screenshots of the program running are included folder

+A:
+This program uses a greedy approach type of algorithm to find the nearest package

-B1:
+B1: (This is pseudo code)
-The packages are manually loaded into the trucks to simplify the sorting.
+The packages are manually loaded into the trucks to simplify the sorting.  truck.packages = [1,2,3,4] where the numbers in the array are package ids

-Truck three is assigned the 'problematic' or delayed packages, and leaves after truck 1 or 2 finishes.
-The packages are then looped through one by one, and related to the addresses and distances data which is then stored in an array
+The packages are then looped through one by one, and related to the addresses and distances data which is then stored in an array for package in packages:
-The distance for each location from the current location is calculated, and the shorted location is then selected and traveled to
+    findNextNearestDelivery(package)
+    DeliverPackage(package)

+what goes on inside of findNextNearestDelivery(package) is a recursive algorithm that loops through the data in distances.csv and packages.csv and calls itself recursively.

 The package is then marked as delivered and removed from the truck upon reaching the next destination This process is repeated until there are no more packages on the truck.

 B2:
-This program was written using visual studio code as a text editor.
+written using visual studio code 1.52 python v3 windows 11

 B3:
 There comments in the code that attempt to evaluate the time complexity for most of the intensive methods